 Boxes, boxes, everywhere...

 The explosion of avionics on WWII aircraft quickly made control boxes almost unmanageable from a human factors standpoint.
 It was roughly the equivalent of the 1930's household that had one ceiling light fixture, from which emanated multiple extension cords hanging all over the walls and floor.
 Add to it the lack of consistency on where the boxes were mounted from aircraft to aircraft, and you had a real mess on your hands.
 Sometime in 1944, someone had the bright idea of emulating the 19" rack mounting system long used in industry to solve the same problem.
 The new width standard was 6" to accommodate the smaller control constellation required for each avionics device, but the idea was the same - stack them up and hide all the connecting cables from view and possible contact.
 The particular control heads shown below were most closely associated with the ARC-5, though they were later used for other sets - a tribute to the effectiveness of the modular concept.
-About 1948 the width was changed to the 5 3/4" standard still used today, with backlit plexiglass overlays and Dzus fasteners substituted for the panel screws for speed in removal and replacement.
-Many of the older units were converted to this later format by chopping off a little on the sides and installing the Dzus fasteners.
-As a result, these early rack panels have become quite scarce.
+I have one of the panels here in which is mounted a 1936 Ford ash tray, used in Boeing aircraft through about 1950, and another that has a Hamilton 37500 five dial aircraft clock, so they were used for more than control heads.
+About the time of the Korean War, the 6" panels began to be gradually changed out in favor of the 5 3/4" standard still used today, these later panels having backlit plexiglass overlays to softly illuminate the control markings and Dzus quarter turn fasteners substituted for the old panel screws to aid in removal and replacement.
+Many of the older 6" units were converted to this later format by chopping 1/8" off each side and installing the Dzus fasteners.
+As a result, the early unmodified rack panels have become quite scarce.

 Three of the 6" rack series boxes

-The three control heads above are the C-125 for an ARC-5 receiver, a C-126 (functionally identical to the C-38A/ARC-5, less the ARR-2 control portion) and a C-127 master power/volume control.
-The C-127 has been modified as mentioned above, and will get returned to its original configuration before mounting.
-The C-137 was a minor variation of the C-126, so is not shown here.
+The three control heads above (from top to bottom) are the C-125/ARC for an ARC-5 receiver, a C-126/ARC (functionally identical to the C-38A/ARC-5, less the ARR-2 control portion) and a C-127/AR master power/volume control that was not restricted to ARC-5 use.
+The C-127 has been modified to the later 5.75" width as mentioned above, and will be returned to its original 6" configuration before mounting.
+There was also a C-137/ARC that was a minor variation of the C-126/ARC, so is not shown here.
+Schematics and other information on these "console type" boxes is contained here.

 Return to AAFRadio home page